Cockpit (2017 film)

-Cockpit is an Indian Bengali language biographical adventure romantic thriller film written and directed by Kamaleshwar Mukherjee and produced by Dev under the banner of Dev Entertainment Ventures.
+Cockpit is an Indian Bengali language disaster romantic thriller film written and directed by Kamaleshwar Mukherjee and produced by Dev under the banner of Dev Entertainment Ventures.
 The film features Dev, Koel and Rukmini in the lead roles.
 This is the second time Kamaleshwar Mukherjee and Dev are working as a director-actor duo, after the 2013 film Chander Pahar.
 The film got positive response from critics and audience and was a box office 'hit'.

 Plot

 Cockpit is a story inspired by true incidents.
 The story follows a flight that is going from Mumbai to Kolkata and gets hit from bad turbulent weather.
 The film will follow as the pilot attempts to land the plane, even with damaged engines.

 1996

 The film opens with date 12 November 1996.
 Capt.
 Divakar Rakshit (Prosenjit Chaterjee) is commanding a flight from London to Delhi.
 Divakar interacts with his Co-Pilot about his further plans after reaching Delhi.
 He says that he will then fly back to Kolkata to celebrate his son's birthday, after much conversation the crew finally starts it descend to Delhi.
 Meanwhile, Another aircraft has taken off from Delhi, the ATC orders the flight to ascend but the captain didn't hear it properly.
 And suddenly both the aircraft come face to face.
 Both the pilots try their best to evade but it's too late resulting in a deadly crash, killing passengers and crew of both the aircraft.